"Wings of silver, nerves of steel... Silverrrhawwwwks!"

 SilverHawks provides examples of the following tropes:

 And Knowing Is Half the Battle: A subversion.
 While it does occur at the end of each episode, it's neither a "moral of the story", nor a "public service announcement".
-Instead, it's a short astronomy lesson (mostly about the solar system and its then-nine planets [Pluto is now a dwarf planet]) presented within the context of Bluegrass training the Copper Kidd as a pilot.
+Instead, it's a short astronomy lesson, mostly about the solar system and its nine planets (the show was produced before Pluto's demotion to dwarf planet) presented within the context of Bluegrass training the Copper Kidd as a pilot.

 Of course it says something that this was one of the least ridiculous things about the way the cartoon treated how space works.